SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 CulebrONT has been mostly developed to work on an HPC.
 Let's see how to install it on HPC.

+Before start, let's me said that you can download CulebrONT where you want to install it, you don't need compilation.

-As CulebrONT uses many tools, you must install them through two possibilities:
+As CulebrONT uses many tools, you must install them through two possibilities.
+You need to chose one of them !

 1. Either through the |Singularity| containers,

 2. Or using the ``module load`` mode,

 Let's check steps for **HPC installation** :